 - FDI Inflow:

 The personal income tax rate is 10 percent, and the top corporate tax rate is 10 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 13.4 percent of gross domestic income.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 13.1 percent of total domestic income.
 Government spending amounts to 23.6 percent of total domestic output.
 The government budget has run small deficits in recent years, and public debt remains below 25 percent of GDP.

-There is no minimum capital requirement for starting a business, but the process still takes more than a month.
-The cost of completing licensing requirements remains almost twice the level of average annual income.
-The labor market’s lack of flexibility hurts formal-sector job growth.
+There is no minimum capital requirement for starting a business, but the process still takes more than 30 days.
+The cost of completing licensing requirements remains burdensome.
+The labor market lacks flexibility, hurting much-needed formal-sector job growth.
 The government subsidizes nine major state-owned entities performing a wide range of activities, from public utilities to transport infrastructure and commercial activities.